SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ## Story 10
 ###### As a teacher I want to access the historical data about bookings so that I can plan better.
-### Test 17 (A teacher access to the statistics page but no data are present in the system)
+### Test 17 (A teacher accesses to the statistics page but no data is present in the system)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)